Skip to content

 • Further, the International Energy Conservation Code (IECC) may require additional energy efficiency in new construction and also modifies the Climate Zone Map location requirements; municipalities should confirm their climate zone location to ensure compliance with requirements.

-Projects designed or contracted on or after July 13, 2025 are subject to the new UCC provisions.
-For those projects with executed construction contracts prior to July 13, 2025, those projects can proceed under the prior code if a permit is applied for within six months of July 13, 2025.
+Projects designed or contracted on or after the effective date are subject to the new UCC provisions.
+For those projects with executed construction contracts prior to the effective date, those projects can proceed under the prior code if a permit is applied for within six months of the effective date.

 The complete report of the adopted codes and amended provisions to be implemented can be found here.